register of interests policy: guidance note for scientists

 What should I do if I am unsure whether to declare a matter as an ‘interest’?

 “When in doubt, declare”.
-Please ask yourself: “Are there any circumstances in which this interest could significantly prejudice or improperly influence your activities with the SMC, or be reasonably perceived to do so?”
+Please ask yourself: “Are there any circumstances in which this interest could prejudice or influence your activities with the SMC, or be reasonably perceived to do so?”
 If the answer is “Yes” you should declare the interest.
+It’s always better to be transparent.

 How are interests registered?

-The SMC will request a declaration each time a fresh approach to an expert is made.
-Declarations will be considered at the time of making and will be made available to journalists alongside quotes or at the start of a briefing.
-If you have recently declared your interests to us and nothing has changed, please let us know and we’ll use the same declaration as last time.
+The SMC will request a fresh declaration each time an approach to an expert is made.
+Declarations will be made available to journalists alongside quotes or at the start of a briefing.
+If you have recently declared your interests to us and nothing has changed, please let us know and we’ll use the same declaration as last time; but please consider (i) anything new that should be added, and (ii) whether your previous declaration is still correct in this new circumstance.